Terry Crisp

 Terrance Arthur Crisp (born May 28, 1943) is a Canadian former professional ice hockey coach and player.
-Crisp played ten seasons in the National Hockey League for the Boston Bruins, St. Louis Blues, New York Islanders and Philadelphia Flyers between 1965 and 1977.
-Crisp coached for 11 seasons in the National Hockey League for the Philadelphia Flyers, Calgary Flames and Tampa Bay Lightning.
+Crisp played ten seasons in the National Hockey League (NHL) for the Boston Bruins, St. Louis Blues, New York Islanders and Philadelphia Flyers between 1965 and 1977.
+Crisp coached for 11 seasons in the NHL for the Philadelphia Flyers, Calgary Flames and Tampa Bay Lightning.
 Crisp also worked as a radio and TV broadcaster for the Nashville Predators.
-Crisp retired from his broadcast duties at the end of the 2021-22 season.
+Crisp retired from his broadcast duties at the end of the 2021–22 season.

 Crisp was a member of two of the Stanley Cup championship teams with the Philadelphia Flyers in the 1970s, and later coached the Calgary Flames to the title in 1989.

 Playing career

 Crisp got his start playing Jr. 'B' hockey with the St. Marys Lincolns of the Western Jr. 'B' Hockey League.
 In 1961 he edged out Phil Esposito of the Sarnia Legionnaires for the league scoring title.
 At 17, he had pondered quitting hockey due to homesickness and become a school teacher.
 However, Stan Moore, who coached the B team, followed him when Crisp travelled four hours to his home at Parry Sound.
 He convinced him to pack his suitcase and come back down to play.

 Crisp began his pro career in the Boston Bruins organization, playing one season for them before being chosen by the St. Louis Blues in the 1967 NHL expansion draft.
 With the Blues, he went to the finals three straight seasons.
 In 1972, he was again chosen in the expansion draft, this time by the New York Islanders.
 Late in the 1972–73 season, he was traded to the Philadelphia Flyers for Jean Potvin.
 It is believed the trade was made because the Islanders, who would have the first overall pick in the upcoming draft, intended to draft Denis Potvin, and believed having his older brother on the team would entice him to sign with the Isles instead of going to the rival World Hockey Association.

 Crisp played on the notorious Philadelphia Flyers teams of the 1970s when they were also known as the Broad Street Bullies.
 He won two Stanley Cups as a member of the Flyers in 1973-74 and 1974–75.